pytask-dev/pytask/docs/source/how_to_guides/how_to_parametrize_a_task_the_old_way.rst

 How to parametrize a task - The old way
 =======================================

+You want to define a task which should be repeated over a range of inputs?
+Parametrize your task function!

 .. important::

     This guide shows you how to parametrize tasks with the old approach which is similar